EliNygard/fed2-wf-ca-social-media-client/README.md

 ##### Delivery: October 2024

 The goal of the CA is to practice quality assurance of the existing social media app repository, forked from NoroffFEU.
-This has been done by configuring tools, creating workflows and defining tests that improve the efficiency of the development process..
+This has been done by configuring tools, creating workflows and defining tests that improve the efficiency of the development process.

 ##### Steps in the process
 - Setting up workflow and development tools